Resources for Native Artists

 Everyone who comes to a festival has a certain amount of money that they are willing to spend, either at that festival or on artwork for the month or even the year.
 Maybe they came to this festival specifically to make that rare purchase.
 If none of your works has any indication of the price, customers may be reluctant to engage you in a conversation about what you charge.
 They may assume that the price is really high and so they decide right away the work is out of their reach.
 They may actually be worried about hurting your feelings if they cannot afford your work and walk away.
 This might be really difficult to believe because every artist also has the opposite experience when customers challenge the price you have, or try to bargain with you for a lower cost using unpleasant tactics.
 Posted prices might encourage some and deflect the bargainer too.

 Speaking of pricing, you will want to make it easy for someone to purchase work from you.
 Customers who have a variety of ways that they can pay for work may be more willing to look through your work.
-There are a variety of ways to take credit cards now and not require an expensive arrangement with a bank.
-Artist Bob Strin has a lot of information he is willing to share with artists about selling at markets and he has an excellent section on credit cards http://www.bobestrin.com/artshow.html.
-He talks about www.propay.com, www.paypal.com, www.squareup.com.
+There are a variety of ways to take credit cards now that do not require an expensive arrangement with a bank, including www.propay.com, www.paypal.com, and www.squareup.com.
 Paypal has a card reader for smart phones as does square up.
 Propay offers card readers and also devices that you can use with your phone.

 Someone who works at The Evergreen State College asked if we had any more of “those posters we gave away” at an event.
 I mentally ran through the various posters we had and asked him if it might be one of those.
 He then described a limited edition print we had at one time.
 I said “oh you mean the print we gave away that big event.”
 He vigorously nodded and said “yes, that poster."